marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Exercises/Weighted DNA Fragment Selection - GUIDED.md

 Each subproblem is solved in $O(1)$ once we know `p(i)` and computing all `p(i)` values requires $O(n \log n)$ (via binary search after sorting).

+---
+# Now Code it!

+Once we got the solution to these questions we can code/sketch in pseudocode our algorithm!